wics-ashoka/wics-ashoka.github.io/_posts/2020-08-20-cryptichunt.md

 1. Lastly, remember to have fun!

 We want to acknowledge Onish Garg from the Batch of 2021 for creating the cryptic hunt portal, and thus making this possible.

+But what’s a cryptic hunt?
+* A cryptic hunt is an online quiz that is broken down into levels of increasing difficulty (if we’re kind).
+Each level has a picture or text clue that you have to solve!
+* Right answers entered in the text box take you to the next level.
+* You can attempt the question any number of times, but only the right answer will lead you to the next level.
+* You can participate individually or in teams of two.
+However, you cannot register twice or switch between individual/team participation without informing us a priori.
+* Registration is open to everyone regardless of their major or gender.
+* No technical background will be assumed.
+If you know how to Google to get information, you should be fine.

 <table>